 Which of the following are ways that nicotine can enter the bloodstream?

-Nope… Nicotine can enter the bloodstream by passing through the skin, but is only part of the correct answer.
+Yes, nicotine can enter the bloodstream by passing through the skin, but that’s only part of the correct answer.

 Nicotine acts by attaching to which type of receptors?